Authentication

 Endpoints

-Reference for the eight /v1/sdk/* routes — discovery, session exchange, planning, registration, and evidence ingestion.
-Request and response shapes for each.
+Reference for the eight /v1/sdk/* routes — discovery, planning, registration, and evidence ingestion.